Mikeyjud401/Default_Loan_Prediction/README.md

 # Default Loan Prediction (Python)
-Build a robust classification model to predict clients who are likely to default on their loan and give reccomendations to the bank on the important features to consider while approving a loan
+Build a robust classification model to predict clients who are likely to default on their loan and give recommendations to the bank on the important features to consider while approving a loan

 ---